-Services that are covered for you What you must pay when you get these services

-Dental services \$0 Copay

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: ф0 Сорау

-Preventive Dental Services

-Oral Exams: 2 every year

-Prophylaxis (Cleaning): 2 every year

-Fluoride Treatment: 2 every year

-Dental X-Rays :2 every year
+Services that are covered for you What you must pay when you get these services • Services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+We cover: \$0 Copay Preventive Dental Services Oral Exams: 2 every year Prophylaxis (Cleaning): 2 every year Fluoride Treatment: 2 every 3 years Dental X-Rays: 2 every year Comprehensive Dental Services Diagnostic Services: 2 visits every year Restorative Services: 6 visits every year Extractions: 5 every year Endodontics: 1 visit every 2 years Periodontics: 4 visits every year Prosthodontics (includes full dentures and partials), Other Oral / Maxillofacial Surgery: 2 visits every 2 years Referral and/or authorization may be required.

-Comprehensive Dental Services

-Diagnostic Services: 1 visit every year

-Restorative Services:5 visits every year

-Extractions: 5 every year

-Endodontics :1 visit every 2 years

-Periodontics :3 visits every year

-Prosthodontics (includes full dentures and partials), Other Oral / Maxillofacial Surgery:

-1 visit every 2 years

-Referral and/or authorization may be required.
 Please contact plan for details.

-Depression screening

-We cover one screening for depression per year.
+Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-Services that are covered for you What you must pay when you get these services v 00111000 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Based on the results of these tests, you may be eligible There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests. \$0 Copay Diabetic Supplies and Services limited to those from specified manufacturers For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain condition Referral may be required.
+Diabetes self-management training is covered under certain conditions. \$0 Copay Referral may be required.
 Please contact plan for details.
 Authorization required for Medicare-covered Diabetic Therapeutic Shoes or Inserts.